 A former Edo era castle town, Kawagoe is located in central Saitama.
 Known as Koedo, there are many lovely warehouse style buildings that still remain here, and it feels like you have fallen back in time when you visit this area.
 Along the Kashi Yokocho you will find numerous shops selling traditional Japanese sweets as well as contemporary candies that you can eat as you walk along the street.

-The Soka and Kasukabe area is located in the eastern side of Saitama prefecture.
+The Soka and Kasukabe area is located in eastern Saitama Prefecture.
 Soka is best known for Soka sembei, while Kasukabe is where the popular anime Crayon Shin-chan is set.
 It is said that the haiku poet Matsuo Basho passed through this area and the stone paving promenade and the 600 matsunamiki trees that make up the Soka Matsubara are a well-loved place for rest and relaxation for the citizenry of the area.

 Tokorozawa and Sayama are surrounded by nature and located in the southern side of Saitama prefecture.
 Endowed with the Seibuen amusement park and the hill country at Sayama Nature Park, this amusement park and recreational facility rich area is an excellent place for families to spend time together.
 And here, Studio Ghibli fans will be delighted to be able to call on Totoro's forest and Kurosuke's home here too.

 The Chichibu area is in the western side of Saitama Prefecture and is surrounded by mountains and nature.
 Easily reached from the Tokyo area by express train in about an hour and a half, you can take the Hodosan Ropeway, or the Nagatoro Line downward train, as well as enjoy other outdoor activities.
 The closest steam locomotive running to a city center, the Chichibu railway, the SL Paleo Express, is exceptionally popular.